Parametric multi-fidelity Monte Carlo estimation with applications to extremes: Examples and numerical illustrations

-Note that \eqref{e:ex-ber-ml-p}, \eqref{e:ex-ber-ml-var}, \eqref{e:ex-ber-mf}, and \eqref{e:ex-ber-mf-var} are indeed functions of the copula used.
-Figure~\ref{f:ber-variance} compares the asymptotic variances of the baseline, multi-fidelity and ML estimators for $p_1$ in \eqref{e:ex-ber-base}, \eqref{e:ex-ber-mf-var} and \eqref{e:ex-ber-ml-var}, respectively, for two copula functions: the Gaussian copula with dependence parameter $\rho$, as used in Section~\ref{s:ex-bvn}, and the Gumbel-Hougaard copula with a dependence parameter of $r$, utilized in Section~\ref{s:ex-bvgumbel}.
-Upper panels of (a) and (b) display data $(U_1, U_2)$ generated from the respective copula function \eqref{e:ex-ber-cop} for varying dependence parameters, with each column panel representing a different parameter: $\rho \in \{0.5, 0.7, 0.95\}$ for (a), and $r \in \{0.1, 0.25, 0.5\}$ for (b).
-The lower panels compare the asymptotic variances of the baseline, multi-fidelity and ML estimators for $p_1$ in each corresponding case, assuming $p_2^\ast = 0.5$.
-These comparisons demonstrate that the multi-fidelity estimator achieves an asymptotic variance close to that of the ML estimator.
+\Cref{f:ber-variance} compares the asymptotic variances of the baseline and MF estimators for $p_1$ in \eqref{e:ex-ber-base} and \eqref{e:ex-ber-mf-var}, respectively, for two copula functions: the Gaussian copula with each column panel representing a correlation parameter $\rho \in \{0, 0.75, 0.95\}$, as used in \cref{s:ex-bvn}, and the Gumbel-Hougaard copula with a dependence parameter $r \in \{0.1, 0.5, 1\}$, utilized in \cref{s:ex-bvgumbel}.
+Each panel compares the asymptotic variances for $p_1$, assuming $p_2^\ast = 0.5$.
+When the two sources are independent (i.e., $\rho=0$ or $r=1$), the MF estimator yields no variance reduction relative to the baseline.
+As dependence strengthens (i.e., larger $\rho$ or smaller $r$), the variance of the MF estimator decreases relative to the baseline, enabling more efficient estimation of $p_1$.

-The results presented above suggest that using the ML estimator offers little advantage over the multi-fidelity estimator when dealing with Bernoulli random variables and the copula functions examined.
-Given that such performance is dependent on the specific model used, we now explore a scenario where the moment multi-fidelity estimator might be less effective than the ML estimator.
-Consider the following model:

-where $Y\in (0,1)$ is a random variable with p.d.f.\ $f_Y(y)$ and expected value $\bbE Y = p_2$, with $p_2$ assumed to be known.
-Here, $X_1$ is a Bernoulli random variable with probability $p_1 = p p_2$, and $X_2$ is a Bernoulli random variable with probability $p_2$.
-Furthermore, observe that